Chart Color Schemes

 Caboolture South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Caboolture South's dwelling structures, as per the latest Census, consisted of 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 83.4% houses and 16.5% other dwellings.
-Home ownership in Caboolture South was higher at 29.0%, with the remaining dwellings either mortgaged (30.5%) or rented (40.5%).
-The median monthly mortgage repayment was $1,500, lower than Brisbane metro's average of $1,625.
-The median weekly rent was $320, compared to Brisbane metro's $335.
-Nationally, Caboolture South's mortgage repayments were significantly lower at $1,500 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Caboolture South's latest Census data shows 88.1% houses and 11.9% other dwellings, contrasting with Brisbane metro's 83.4% houses and 16.5% other dwellings.
+Home ownership in Caboolture South stood at 29.0%, with mortgaged properties at 30.5% and rented ones at 40.5%.
+The median monthly mortgage repayment was $1,500, lower than Brisbane metro's $1,625.
+Median weekly rent in the area was $320, compared to Brisbane metro's $335.
+Nationally, Caboolture South's mortgage repayments were significantly lower at $1,500 versus Australia's average of $1,863, and rents were substantially lower at $320 compared to the national figure of $375.

 Frequently Asked Questions - Housing